TikhonJelvis/website/drafts/Generating Mazes with Inductive Graphs/index.md

 ## Randomness

 The final change we need to generate a maze is adding randomness.
 We want to shuffle the list of neighbors before putting it on the stack.
 We're going to use the `MonadRandom` class, which is compatible with a bunch of other monads like `IO`.
-I used a naïve O(n²) shuffle:
+I wrote a naïve O(n²) shuffle:

 ```haskell
 shuffle :: MonadRandom m => [a] -> m [a]